hermangroup/docs/wallets/ios/installation.rst

 App Store
 ---------

-The easiest way to install the Dash Wallet for iOS is from the `App Store <https://itunes.apple.com/app/id1206647026>`__.
+The easiest way to install the Historia Wallet for iOS is from the `App Store <https://itunes.apple.com/app/id1206647026>`__.
 While older versions of iOS are supported, you will need to be using iOS 10.0 or newer to use the latest version.